ilpise/sparc2-ansible/docs/README.md

 ```
 supervisorctl status
 ```
-If you have an error about occupied port stop all the supervisord process and restart it
+If you have an error about occupied port (? http://127.0.0.1:9001 refused connection ?) stop all the supervisord process and restart it

 Run collectstatic to create Django static files
 ```
 sudo /home/vagrant/.venvs/sparc2/bin/python manage.py collectstatic --noinput -i gulpfile.js -i package.json -i temp -i node_modules
 ```

+??? activate the python virtualenvironment
 Start the application on all the network interfaces port 8000
 ```
 python manage.py runserver 0.0.0.0:8000